sedaryildirim/FAQ-accordion-card/README.md

 Have to work on making sites fully responsive at all screen sizes, error with floating image that needs to be fixed

+I had quite a few layout positioning issues with this if anyone can help id love some feedback!

+1) in 375px mobile view, when you the bg of the hero image moves when it shouldnt
+2) in 375px mobile view, the hero img does not stay stationary when scaling in/out
+3) could not get the BG img in desktop view to work at all without skewing the entire layout

+this is as close as i could get it, if anyone can offer any suggestions or tips, id love them! thanks

 ### Useful resources

 - [Kevin Powell](https://www.youtube.com/KevinPowell) - HTML & CSS tutorirals